dakoo/dakoo.github.io/_posts/2016-03-28-python-urllib.md

 ---
 urllib and urllib2 are great modules to manipulate http messages.
 The following example is perfect to make you understand how them.
+This code is used for an assignment for [Coursera: Using Python to Access Web Data](https://www.coursera.org/learn/python-network-data/).
+For furhter information, check the [Coursera: Using Python to Access Web Data](https://www.coursera.org/learn/python-network-data/) out.

 ### POST request with json body(request/response) and extra headers